The Olympic Peninsula & National Park - August 2009

 Into The Woods (With Apologies to Stephen Sondheim)

 In the photo upper left: Mountains seen from the Sol Duc Trail in the Sol Duc Olympic Park.
 Upper right: These forests are dense.
 I've seen The Wilderness forest in Virginia that swallowed two Civil War armies but it doesn't come close.
 The first expedition by non-native peoples hacked its' way through these old growth forests.
 Today a hiker can cover a route in a few days that took a month to cut.
 The Western Hemlock in picture center started life on a nurse log getting a leg up on trees starting on the forest floor.
 Look for trees along a straight line and your likely seeing the legacy of a nurse log.
-Lower right: A colorful Bracket Fungus.
+Lower right: A colorful Bracket or shelf Fungus.
 Bottom center: A massive Douglas Fir in the Quinault Rain Forest on the Olympic Peninsula.
 Bottom left: Deer Lake, the terminus of the Deer Lake trail.
 We picked up the trail at Sol Duc Falls.
 The trail's rocky and steep with an elevation gain of approximately 1800 feet and a 7.6 mile round trip, the toughest hike of the week for moi.

 Return To Previous Page